dj-nitehawk/MongoDB.Entities/README.md

     book.Save();
 ```

-**Tip:** If you are going to store more than a handful of entities within another entity, it is best to store them as references as shown in the next section.
+**Tip:** If you are going to store more than a handful of entities within another entity, it is best to store them as references as described below.

 ## Relationships (Referenced)